Whether you’re learning about open notes, or ready to start reading them, here are some answers to questions patients often ask.

 What is an open note?

-After a visit or discussion with your doctor, nurse or other health care professional he or she writes a note that reflects the visit, summarizing the most important information.
+After a visit or discussion with your doctor, nurse or other health care professional, they write a note that reflects your visit, summarizing the most important information.
 The note becomes a part of your medical record and may contain:

-- lab, radiology, pathology, or other test results;
+- Lab, radiology, pathology, or other report or test results;

 What is OpenNotes?